-If the body is not decomposed or mutilated then by observing the morphological characteristics like the secondary sexual charcteristics, old age characteristics, etc. can be helpful in determining the age of the deceased.
+If the body is not decomposed or mutilated then observing the morphological characteristics like the secondary sexual characteristics, old age characteristics, etc. can be helpful in determining the age of the deceased.

-If the body is decomposed or mutilated, then the most effective methods applied in age estimation are the dental records and bones examination.
+If the body is decomposed or mutilated, then the most effective methods applied in age estimation are dental records and bone examination.
 The height and weight of the skeletal remains can be helpful in age determination.

 Methods to Determine Age